Car Keeps Killing and Burning Alternator: How It Goes Bad?

 1. Weak Battery Overloading the Alternator

-What Are The Consequences of a Weak Battery?
+What Happens With a Weak Battery?

 How to tell if a vehicle battery is weak?